chriscowley/gitbook-lean_rhcsa/book/02-operate_running_systems.md

 # Boot systems into different runlevels manually

+Back in the old (RHEL6 and earlier) RHEL had the concept of _Init levels_.
+These basically started different services depending on what you wanted:

+- 0: system off
+- 1: Single user
+- 2: Standard system with no network
+- 3: Standard system without a GUI
+- 5: Standard system with a GUI

+Now, `systemd` takes care of all that.
+From a running system you can run:

+- `systemctl rescue`: Single user, mount all the local file systems
+- `systemctl emergency`: Also single user, but only mount `/`
+- `systemctl isolate multi-user.target`: Standard system with no GUI
+- `systemctl isolate graphical.target`: Standard system with a GUI

+To get the current default level run `systemctl get-default`.

 # Use single-user mode to gain access to a system

+At the Grub menu you can boot into any run level by appending `systemd.unit=<target.name>`.

 # Identify CPU/memory intensive processes, adjust process priority with renice, and kill processes